StudyFrenchSpanish

 6. BHU (Arts Faculty)

-Students can focus on Korean course at Banaras Hindu University (BHU) through the Department of Foreign Languages.
+Students can focus on Korean courses at Banaras Hindu University (BHU) through the Department of Foreign Languages.

 The faculty of Arts at BHU offers a two-year part-time Diploma in Korean.

-Diploma courses are open only for Regular students of the BHU currently enrolled in any on-going full-time course of BHU within the main campus in Varanasi.
+Diploma courses are open only to Regular BHU students currently enrolled in an ongoing full-time course at the main campus in Varanasi.

-The qualifying examination for the Diploma program is 10+2 or (equivalent) or higher as the case may be.
+The qualifying examination for the Diploma program is 10+2 or an equivalent qualification, or higher, as applicable.

 Address: HoD Foreign Languages – Faculty of Arts, BHU, Varanasi.